PiumiDS/sVAE/README.md

    ```

 3. **Install the dependencies**
+   The requirements file contains multiple libraries that are used for multiple experiments.
+You MUST double check if the libraries are necessary for this code or not.
    ```bash
    pip install -r requirements.txt
    ```

 ### Data Preparation
 For our experiment mIF images and the corresponding labels are placed as below.
-SInce the paths are provided in .npy files, you can change the parametrs as necessary to read files.
+Since the paths are provided in .npy files, you can change the parametrs as necessary to read files.
 ```
 data/
 └── tmAs/